Foundational Concepts

 Opening Comments

-The field of data science has much to teach us about computational reproducibility.
-Options even exist to analyze R code directly (McGowan et al. 2020).
+The field of data science has much to teach us about computational reproducibility, including direct analyses of R code (McGowan et al. 2020).
+Alston & Rick (2021) created a checklist of items that can be addressed to increase reproducibility.

 General Practices for Reproducible Research